Start a business today!

 One note is that this business will require you to set your emotions aside to a certain extent because the people you’ll be dealing with will likely have fallen on some hard times.
 If you’re looking for a business idea that will take-off during a recession, though, this is undoubtedly one of them.

-Food and beverages are necessities, so this business idea is particularly resistant to a recession.
+Food and beverages are necessities, so this business idea is particularly resistant to economic downturns.
 During an economic downturn, luxury purchases and some services start to decrease as people become hyper-vigilant to how much they’re spending.

 They still need to eat, however, and cheap fast food is more resilient to a recession and tightened budgets than more upscale restaurants.
 As much as we might like to think otherwise, fast food will always be a staple of some Americans’ diets.